raphw/byte-buddy/README.md

 the `MethodDelegation`.
 The matching logic is described in detail in the *javadoc* of the `MethodDelegation` and can be customized for specific use-cases.

-Interceptors can take more generic inputs and outputs using annotations.
-An example for a more general interceptor would be the following class:
+Interceptors can work with more generic inputs and outputs using annotations.
+Byte Buddy then simply injects all dependencies that are declared by an interceptor.
+An example for a more general interceptor would be the following
+class:

 ```java
 public class GeneralInterceptor {